hyperrhiz/jekyll-journal/pages/12-policies.md

 JSys does not charge any authors processing charges (APCs) or submission charges.
 It is **completely free** for the authors to publish their work in the journal.

+JSys does not charge anything for readers either.
+All published papers are publicly accessible from the [Read page](/read).

 > JSys is managed operated by volunteers.
 If you appreciate the journal and what it stands for, please consider [contributing](/contribute/).

 ## Publishing Schedule